marcobalestra/jscms/README.md

 * Enable and force HTTPS on the site, e.g. using `certbot`
 * Enable `fail2ban` with an appropriate _jail_ for HTTP auth failures.
 Usually the `apache-auth` jail is shipped with `fail2ban` distribution, just activate it.

+## Limitations, by design

+Given the absence of a framework and a datbase backing-up the CMS, it’s intended for the use of (personal) ordinary sites with a few users and only one administrator.